 Introduction

-As I begin to write, at 4:17 PM, on Saturday, March 12, 2022, the sun is bright, in a clear blue sky.
+Today, as I begin to write at 4:17 PM, the sun is bright.
+The sky is a clear blue.
 Do folks in east Tennessee have enough milk and bread?
 I hope so!

-The weather prognosticators were correct – this time.
-The weather signs, of the last few days, had been indicating that rain, at least, was coming.
+The weather prognosticators were correct this time.
+The weather signs over the last few days have been indicating that at least rain was coming.

 The rain started late last evening.
 I went to bed as a skeptic.
-The temperature was near 60F.
-I woke up this morning as a believer.
-The falling temperature changed the rain to snow – a real snow this time.
+The temperature was near 60°F. I woke up this morning as a believer.
+The falling temperature changed the rain to snow, real snow this time.

 The Blizzard of March 12, 2022

 A video says a thousand words.
-Just before Mrs. Appalachian Irishman recorded the video (below), Molly (our ol' puppy), very bravely, had explored the back yard.
-She made a “lollipop” design – going out, circling, and returning to her basement condominium the same way she'd started.
+Just before Mrs. Appalachian Irishman recorded the video below, Molly, our ol' puppy, very bravely, explored the backyard.
+She made a lollipop design, going out, circling, and returning to her basement condominium the same way she'd started.
 Molly enjoyed her brief romp in the snow!
-I wish that I'd had my semi-intelligent phone handy – to photograph or video Molly!
+I wish that I had my semi-intelligent phone handy to photograph or video Molly!

+The original video below is a minute and 59 seconds long.
+I had to trim it for publishing.
 I hope that you enjoy it.
-I apologize for not having had a shower yet!
+I apologize for not having taken a shower yet!
 I hope that you can't smell me!

 Seven and a half inches of snow!
 That's what this Appalachian Irishman calls a real snow!

 February recorded no snow here.
-On Saturday, 2/26/2022, however, my '06 Frontier and I hauled trash – as the rain and hail mixture was coming down.
-The hail changed to all rain, later in the day.
+On Saturday, 2/26/2022, however, my '06 Frontier and I hauled off trash as the rain and hail mixture was coming down.
+The hail changed to all rain later in the day.

 Historical Blizzards